andob/ActivityResultEventBus/COMPARISON.md

 ## Vanilla onActivityResult vs GreenRobot EventBus vs ActivityResultEventBus comparison

 In this page I will try to explain why you should use ActivityResultEventBus instead of onActivityResult or GreenRobot's EventBus for passing results from one activity to another.

+EDIT: This library and article was written some time ago, before AndroidX ActivityResult API became a thing.
+You can find notes about ActivityResultEventBus vs ActivityResult API at the end of this page.
+Although ActivityResult API is a step forward from the vanilla onActivityResult method, the ActivityResultEventBus is more suitable on defining complex UI navigation flow logic, as described below.
+Starting with version 2.\*.\*, ActivityResultEventBus is based on AndroidX ActivityResult API, extending it to fix such complex navigation needs.

 ### The vanilla way - onActivityResult